Vietnamese people in the Czech Republic: Demographics

 According to the 1991 census, there were 421 ethnic Vietnamese in the Czech Republic.
 According to the 2001 census, there were 17,462 ethnic Vietnamese in the Czech Republic.
 In the 2011 census, 29,660 people listed their ethnicity as Vietnamese.
 In the 2021 census, 31,469 people listed their ethnicity as Vietnamese, and 7,254 other people listed Vietnamese ethnicity as one of two their ethnicities (making it 38,723 people in total).

 Nguyen, the most common Vietnamese surname, was the 9th most common surname in the Czech Republic in 2011, when 21,020 people with this surname were registered.
 (Note: However, the statistics are distorted by the fact that female and male forms of the same Czech surnames were counted separately, while the total number of Nguyens refers to both male and female bearers of the surname.)

 The largest group of Vietnamese people (about 16,000, including those with temporary residence) lives in Prague.
 About 2,500–3,000 people are registered in each of the other largest cities in the Czech Republic – Brno, Ostrava and Plzeň.
 The main centre of the Vietnamese community is Cheb, with about 3,300 people.

 History

 Vietnamese immigrants began settling in the Czech Republic during the communist period, when Vietnam, which sought to bolster its skilled workforce, sent students and guest workers to socialist Czechoslovakia for education and training.
-The Vietnamese communist government was told to pay the western communist countries for their help in the Vietnam War.
-In lieu of money, they sent their citizens there as indentured workers for subsistence wages.
 Following the collapse of communism in Czechoslovakia, a significant number have moved towards establishing their own businesses and integrating more broadly into society, similar to the experience of other overseas Vietnamese in Western countries.
 However, the small business sector remains the key economic domain of first-generation Vietnamese people in the Czech Republic.